Step 2: Set up Postman - Amazon Pinpoint

 Tip

 In Postman, you can create as many environments as you need.
-You can use environments in several ways.
-For example, you can do all of the following:
+You can use environments in the following ways:

 • Create environments that are associated with different AWS accounts.